artalar/pathon/README.md

+# WIP

+> this package in beta.

 # pathon

 <!-- path + O(n) ? -->

-# WIP

-this package in beta.
+> `pathon` doing one job - and doing it great - state management.
+No more architecture or workflow dependence.
+Just observable state with maximum performance

 ### Stable alpha